Keeping a Daily Tip Record

 If you worked in the U.S. possessions and received Form W-2AS, Form W-2CM, Form W-2GU, or Form W-2VI, any uncollected taxes on tips will be shown in box 12 with codes A and B. If you received Form 499R-2/W-2PR, any uncollected taxes will be shown in boxes 22 and 23.
 Unlike the uncollected portion of the regular (1.45%) Medicare tax, the uncollected Additional Medicare Tax isn't reported on Form W-2.

-If you receive tips as a self-employed person, you should report these tips as income on Schedule C or C-EZ.
-See Pub.
+If you receive tips as a self-employed person, you should report these tips as income on Schedule C. See Pub.
 334, Tax Guide for Small Business, for more information on reporting business income.

 If your employer allocated tips to you, they’re shown separately in box 8 of your Form W-2.
 They’re not included in box 1 with your wages and reported tips.
 If box 8 is blank, this discussion doesn't apply to you.